Britons get gloomier - long, hard revival to come

 The body said Britain's companies were unlikely to spend their cash piles on major investments before consumer demand increased towards the end of 2012, adding that access to bank credit remained an issue for smaller firms.

-The euro zone debt crisis, which has pushed some of the areas' countries into recession, was hurting British exports, it noted.
+The euro zone debt crisis, which has pushed some of the areas's countries into recession, was hurting British exports, it noted.

 NOT ALL DOOM AND GLOOM